hmltnbrn/trebot/README.md

 7. Copy the contents of .env.example and create a new .env file with the contents pasted inside.
 Put the appropriate values in their spots.
 The URI should be provided by MongoDB Atlas or whatever database you are using.

-8. Type and run the command below to run the server.
+8. Type and run the command below to generate the commands in the approproate guild.

     ```
+    yarn commands
+    ```

+9. Type and run the command below to run the server.

+    ```
     yarn start
     ```

-9. Check Discord.
+10. Check Discord.
 Your bot should now be running.

 ## J-Archive HTML Scraping